paudelsamir/4th-Sem-Exam-Countdown/README.md

 # CSIT 4th Semester Exam Countdown - Study Log

+Welcome to my daily study log for the **CSIT 4th Semester Board Exams** <br>

+> *Should i do it?
+YESSS, it gives me motivation*

-Welcome to my daily study log for the **CSIT 4th Semester Board Exams**!!!!<br> This repository will track my preparation progress with a countdown format, from Kartik 14, 2081 to the day before exams start on Mangshir 14, 2081.
+<br> This repository will track my preparation progress with a countdown format, from Kartik 14, 2081 to the day before exams start on Mangshir 14, 2081.
 Each day has a dedicated folder with study notes, resources, and goals.

 ## Structure